Hoylake Community Cinema is a volunteer-run organisation operated by Hoylake Village Life CIC.

 For example, on 11 November, 2011 we screened Regeneration, a film based on the Pat Barker book, about the War Poets Wilfred Owen and Siegfried Sassoon.
 The evening was attended by members of the Wilfred Owen Story, and a professional actor dressed in WWI uniform read out under torchlight the enormously evocative Wilfred Owen poem Dulce et Decorum Est before the film.
 We also enjoyed a world premiere reading by John Gorman of a letter written by Siegfried Sassoon.

 Each Christmas we feature a ‘Christmas Special’ screening.
-In 2011, the film It’s a Wonderful Life, starring James Stewart, was shown to a full house of 135 people; a great Sunday afternoon feel-good family occasion with mulled wine and mince pies.
-In 2014 we screened a live recording of the Mariinsky Ballet’s Nutcracker.
+In 2011, the film It’s a Wonderful Life, starring James Stewart, was shown to a full house of 135 people; a great Sunday afternoon feel-good family occasion with mulled wine and mince pies, and screened again in 2015 and on the 75th anniversary in 2016 when we shared a surprise live linkup event with the It’s a Wonderful Life Museum in Seneca Falls, New York including the remaining cast members of the film and Donna Capra, daughter of the director Frank Capra.

-Before screenings, we often read out personal greetings and messages from stars of the screen including Honor Blackman (Goldfinger); Mel Brooks (The Producers) and Akira Kurosawa’s son and film producer Hisao Kurosawa (Rashomon).
+Before the screenings, we often read out personal greetings and messages from stars of the screen including Honor Blackman (Goldfinger); Mel Brooks (The Producers); Woody Allen (Annie Hall) and Akira Kurosawa’s son and film producer Hisao Kurosawa (Rashomon).

 Watch this space for these and more exceptional forthcoming events!